All Episodes

 Very much so, yes.

-The reality is you're gonna benefit from your hard work down the road, and I'm looking forward to the next call that tells me where you landed and what you're doing and how much better your life is.
+And I'm looking forward to the next call that tells me where you landed and what you're doing and how much better your life is.

 Okay?

-Give me about one more year and You'll get your wish.
+Give me about one more year and you'll get your wish.

 I'm really looking forward to it.

-I'm I'm if I ever have a positive impact on somebody's life, I'm happy.
+If I ever have a positive impact on somebody's life, I'm happy.

-Um that there's nothing that makes me feel better about the job I do.
+There's nothing that makes me feel better about the job I do.

 So I appreciate it, my friend.